‘I was terrified’: Montevallo High School student recovering from broken neck - Shelby County Reporter

 Locks just asked everyone to start praying for her, which they immediately did.

 “All of a sudden, the calm came over me,” she said.
-“I still had the pain, it was excruciating, but I knew I would be OK.”
+“I still had the pain; it was excruciating, but I knew I would be OK.”

 A sense of calmness